w3c/wot-architecture/proposals/WoT Architecture Explainer.md

 [Tricky design choice N …]
 )

-This architecture document defines a common WoT Architecture and serves as an entry point and introduction to several other documents defining WoT Building Blocks.
+The architecture document defines a common WoT Architecture and serves as an entry point and introduction to several other documents defining the WoT Building Blocks.

 ### Common Architecture
-Based on the application domains and use cases, and the requirements derived from these, a common abstract architecture is defined for WoT systems.
+Based on the application domains and use cases, and the requirements derived from these, a common abstract architecture has been defined for WoT systems.
 This abstract architecture is broad enough to include many existing IoT systems and standards.
-This is intentional since, in order to combat fragmentation, the WoT approach is designed to allow the construction of IoT systems composed of devices and services supporting many other standards and protocols in multiple verticals.
+This is intentional since, in order to combat fragmentation, the WoT approach is designed to allow the construction of IoT systems composed of devices and services supporting many standards, platforms, and protocols in multiple verticals.
-However, the abstract architecture defines a set of reference patterns and terminology that can be used to avoid confusion when describing a WoT system.
+The abstract architecture also defines a set of reference patterns and terminology that can be used to avoid confusion when describing a WoT system.

-The main requirement for an IoT device or service to operate as part of a WoT system (and be considered a "WoT Thing") is that it must be described in a WoT Thing Description.
+The main requirement for an IoT device or service to operate as part of a WoT system (and be considered a "WoT Thing") is that _it must be described in a WoT Thing Description_.
 The WoT Thing Description provides basic metadata about a WoT Thing, such as a name, description, and id, and also provides all the metadata needed to interact with a device.

 ### Building Blocks: